-The term bargeboard is used to refer to a plastic or wooden board that is used on the roof apex or gable.
-Often decorative in style these boards hold the weight of the roof tiles and also the cement that is used to cap the edgings of the roof.
+The term "bargeboard" refers to a plastic or wooden board that is used on a building's roof apex or gable.
+Often decorative in style, these boards hold the weight of the roof tiles and also the cement that is used to cap the edgings of the roof.

 Some properties have profiled bargeboards which are a decorative feature of the building.
 Most, however, just have a plain timber board that is painted with gloss.

 These boards are prone to rot and weathering as they are located on the roof edge and subjected to rainfall, especially driving rain.
 This often leads to peeling or flaky paint and the need to repair or replace the board.

-Bargeboards are in many ways similar to fascia boards, the only exception being the location, fascias are always used at the lower part of the roofline, where the gutter is typically located, whilst the bargeboards are located on an apex/gable.
+Bargeboards are in many ways similar to fascia boards, the only exception being the location, as fascias are always used at the lower part of the roofline, where the gutter is typically located.
+In contrast, bargeboards are located on an apex/gable.
 Fascias are rarely decorative whilst bargeboards occasionally are.

 Timber or Plastic

 If you are able to choose either timer or plastic then I would strongly suggest you go for the plastic option.
 These boards are easier to install, will never rot, and only ever need the occasional wash down with soapy water.
 It really doesn't matter how much rainwater comes into contact with these boards; their performance is never adversely affected.

 If the cement is secured to the boards, then chances are you will need to fully replace this as well.
 Removing the bargeboards does sometimes disturb the roof tiles on the gable so you should always be prepared to replace the cement.
 Taking shortcuts such as leaving the existing boards in place and capping over them is never recommended.

 Here is how I would typically replace a bargeboard:

 - Remove the edge tiles and set aside for re-use

 - Remove the existing cement and lower to the ground

 - Using a hammer and crowbar remove the existing bargeboard and soffit